-From 1994 to 2000, Energy Systems' revenue and segment operating profit increased at compound annual rates of 14.5% and 31.8%, respectively.
-During that same period, Specialty Systems' revenue and segment operating profit increased at compound annual rates of 8.5% and 25.3%, respectively.
+From 1994 to 2000, our Energy Systems businesses' revenue and operating profit increased at compound annual rates of 14.5% and 31.8%, respectively.
+During that same period, FoodTech's revenue and segment operating profit increased at compound annual rates of 10.4% and 24.1%, respectively.
+From 1994 to 2000, Airport Systems' revenue increased at a compound annual rate of 12.5%, while segment operating profit increased from a loss of \$0.8 million in 1994 to a profit of \$15.2 million in 2000.

-We believe that growth in Energy Systems is based upon our ability to supply the integrated systems required by the high-growth deepwater sector of the exploration and production industry.
-We expect that demand for these systems will continue to increase as exploration and production of crude oil and natural gas in technologically challenging deepwater and remote areas increases.
-In addition to benefiting from the expected growth in the business areas we serve, we intend to pursue select, complementary acquisitions and the following internal growth strategy:
+We believe that growth in Energy Production Systems is based upon our ability to supply the integrated systems required by the high-growth deepwater sector of the exploration and production industry.
+We expect that demand for these systems will continue to increase as exploration and production of crude oil and natural gas in technologically challenging deepwater and remote areas increases